Knossos from Agios Nikolaos

 Can you visit Knossos from Agios Nikolaos?

-Yes, you can visit Knossos from Agios Nikolaos, which lies east of Heraklion, near which the palace sits.
+Yes, you can visit Knossos from Agios Nikolaos, which lies east of Heraklion, near which the palace sits about five kilometres to the south-east of the city.

 Visiting Knossos from Agios Nikolaos is straightforward and popular among travellers staying in this attractive town and the surrounding resorts of eastern Crete.
-Unlike Chania and Rethymno, which lie to the west, Agios Nikolaos sits to the east of Heraklion, near which Knossos is located, so the journey heads west along the coast toward the city.
-The distance is moderate, making for a comfortable day trip.
+Agios Nikolaos sits to the east of Heraklion, unlike Chania and Rethymno, which lie to the west, so the journey heads west along the coast toward the city.
+The palace stands about five kilometres south-east of Heraklion, making for a comfortable day trip from the eastern base.

 Powered by GetYourGuide